Secret Paris: 31 Off the Beaten Path Spots + Exciting Hidden Gems

 Petit Palais

-Despite being located only a short walk away from the world-famous Musee d’Orsay, the fine arts collection at the Petit Palais remains a bit of a secret Paris spot… which is too bad, because this collection is free to visit!
+Despite being located only a short walk away from the world-famous Musée d’Orsay, the fine arts collection at the Petit Palais remains a bit of a secret Paris destination.

 Photo of Petit Palais in Paris in August, with blooming flowers in the righthand corner.